pedrocicoleme/easyvide/README.md

 Thanks for all the help!

 ### Usage
-1. Install OpenCV 2.4 and Python 2.7 - `sudo apt-get install opencv python`
+1. Install OpenCV 2.4 and Python 2.7 - `sudo apt-get install libopencv-dev python-opencv`
 2. Install Python dependencies - `sudo pip install -r requirements.txt`
 2. Run `python ./src/main.py`
 3. Go to `http://127.0.0.1:5000/` on your browser.